 2. Texas Success Initiative (TSI):

-Must have satisfied all components of Texas Success Initiative (TSI) before application.
+Students must have satisfied all components of Texas Success Initiative (TSI) before application.
 If you are unsure if you are TSI satisfied, contact the Office of Admissions and Registration.

 3. Application to Radiologic Technology Program: